convexengineering/gpkit/docs/source/debugging.rst

 Relaxation
 ----------

-If your Model doesn't solve, you can automatically find the nearest primal feasible version of it by relaxing constraints, either relaxing all constraints by the smallest number possible (that is, dividing the less-than side of every constraint by the same number), relaxing each constraint by its own number and minimizing the product of those numbers, or changing each constant by the smallest total percentage possible.
+If you suspect your model is primal infeasible, you can find the nearest primal feasible version of it by relaxing constraints: either relaxing all constraints by the smallest number possible (that is, dividing the less-than side of every constraint by the same number), relaxing each constraint by its own number and minimizing the product of those numbers, or changing each constant by the smallest total percentage possible.

 .. literalinclude:: examples/relaxation.py